textpattern/textpattern.github.io/tags/if_logged_in.md

 category: Tags
 published: true
 title: If logged in
-description: The if_logged_in tag will execute the contained statements if TODO.
+description: The if_logged_in tag will execute the contained statements if the current or given user is logged in and optionally a member of the given role.
 tags:
   - Conditional tags
 ---